 Austin, At A Glance

 - Well known for music and live performance venues

 - A very safe city, low crime rate

 - Higher than average cost of living

-Austin is dubbed the “Live Music Capitol of the World”, if you're a music junkie like me, then Austin may be a top relocation destination for you.
+Austin is dubbed the “Live Music Capital of the World”, if you're a music junkie like me, then Austin may be a top relocation destination for you.
 Austin has over 250 live music venues, more per capita than any other U.S. city.
 Austin is also known for its large music events, like South by Southwest (SXSW) and Austin City Limits.
-Austin is deeply rooted in America's music history and has helped start or grow the careers of many big time artists, like Janis Joplin, Stevie Ray Vaughan, and Willie Nelson.
+Austin is deeply rooted in America's music history and has helped start or grow the careers of many big-time artists, like Janis Joplin, Stevie Ray Vaughan, and Willie Nelson.

 Years ago when people talked about Austin they would quickly mention the music, but that's just the beginning of what they're saying these days.
 Austin is also home to a wonderful ballet, world-class museums, one-of-a-kind shopping, and beautiful outdoor spaces.
 You can just as easily spend your morning paddling the lake as you can strolling through a celebrated history museum.
 Austin is surrounded by natural springs, grotto's, lakes, numerous hikeable and bikeable trails, caverns, and much more.
-Austin is great for biking and cycling, and is known as the most bike-friendly city in Texas.
-And, if you're missing the beaches, the gulf coast is only a 3 hour drive away, perfect for long weekends!
+Austin is great for biking and cycling and is known as the most bike-friendly city in Texas.
+And, if you're missing the beaches, the gulf coast is only a 3-hour drive away, perfect for long weekends!

 Economy and Employment

 Austin is considered to be a major center for high tech industries and has experienced exponential employment growth over the past 10 years.
 The unemployment rate in Austin is a mere 4.6% when compared to the national average of 5.8%.